itzalak/pyresume/markdown2pdf/assets/resume.md

 I am a Software Engineer.
 I have an inquisitive nature, I enjoy solving problems and keeping my brain challenged.

-I have developed and maintained microservices in an event-driven architecture using languages like Java, Kotlin, Groovy, and Spring.
+I have developed and maintained microservices in an event-driven architecture using languages like Java, Kotlin, and Groovy, and using Spring Framework.
 I focus on testing as insurance to code quality and customer satisfaction, I apply test-driven development and have worked with tools like Spock, JUnit, and Cucumber.
 I have created and maintained continuous integration and delivery pipelines focusing on deployments with containerization via Docker, Mesos, and Kubernetes.